Pointer (computer programming): Java

 There is no explicit representation of pointers in Java.
 Instead, more complex data structures like objects and arrays are implemented using references.
 The language does not provide any explicit pointer manipulation operators.
 It is still possible for code to attempt to dereference a null reference (null pointer), however, which results in a run-time exception being thrown.
 The space occupied by unreferenced memory objects is recovered automatically by garbage collection at run-time.

+Java provides the classes java.lang.ref.WeakReference and java.lang.ref.PhantomReference, which respectively implement weak references and phantom references.

 Modula-2

 Pointers are implemented very much as in Pascal, as are VAR parameters in procedure calls.
 Modula-2 is even more strongly typed than Pascal, with fewer ways to escape the type system.
 Some of the variants of Modula-2 (such as Modula-3) include garbage collection.

 Oberon

 Much as with Modula-2, pointers are available.
 There are still fewer ways to evade the type system and so Oberon and its variants are still safer with respect to pointers than Modula-2 or its variants.
 As with Modula-3, garbage collection is a part of the language specification.